Top

 Discovering Herdade dos Grous

 The trip to Herdade dos Grous is full of beautiful Alentejo landscapes as soon as you leave the highway.
-Despite the dry summer, followed by a winter that until then little rain had brought, the plains have already filled with green and invite to the walk.
+Despite the dry summer, followed by a winter that had brought little rain until then, the plains have already filled with green and invite to a walk.
 A scenario that extended beyond the gates of the wine estate.

 Surfer Girl On The Move